What is cord blood banking?

 Security

-The chances of finding a stem cell match in a public cord blood bank can be as low as 30% and for some ethnic groups, as low as 1 in 500,000.
-Private cord blood banking ensures your child’s perfect match is ready and waiting, whenever they need it.
+The chances of finding a stem cell match in a public cord blood bank can be as low as 30% and for some ethnic groups, the chances are even lower.
+Private cord blood banking ensures your child’s perfect match is ready and waiting whenever they need it.

 Arrow